Contractor’s Liens in Texas: What You Need to Know

 • Receive Payment: They are entitled to receive payment for labor, services, materials, or equipment furnished in the construction industry.

-• Contest Lien Waiver: Contractors can contest the validity of a lien waiver or release if they believe it is not justified.
+• Contest Lien Waiver: Contractors can contest the validity of a lien waiver or release if they believe it’s not justified.

 Obligations: